alinazaitseva1/CardApp/README.md

 # CardApp
+App was tested on iPhone 7 simulator
+Built on XCode 9.4

 1. The Name on Card field should be optional (not required).
 2. The Card Number field should have four separate inputs.
 Maximum number of symbols in each field should be four.